Where it all began.

 For over two decades Tim has been taking the magic of Warrior Kids to audiences both young and old.
 He has spoken in schools for Duffy Books in Homes, Storylines, the NZ Book Council and Getting Kids into Books.
 Tim has been a speaker at the Auckland Writers Festival and was a part of the Sir Peter Blake Dream Team of Leaders.

 A Programme of Self Control and Social Skills for Children and Teens.

 New Zealand Actor Teuila Blakely talks Warrior Kids, 2019

-Focusing on bringing out the warrior within, Warrior Kids draws upon Maori warrior concepts and Eastern martial arts in a non-aggressive way designed to instill confidence, respect and self-control, leading children to become masters of their lives.
+Focusing on bringing out the warrior within, Warrior Kids draws upon Maori warrior concepts and Eastern martial arts in a non-aggressive way designed to instil confidence, respect and self-control, leading students to become masters of their lives.

 'As a parent observing, I have learnt also,'

 - Warrior Kids Parent.